leodd/ctrlgen-video/README.md

 ```

 This will:
-1. Start the Python backend server
+1. Start the FastAPI backend server
 2. Start the React development server
 3. Launch the Electron app